jiyoungk-0/KittyAdventure/README.md

 ## Resource List

-The following assets are included in this repository:
+The following resources are included in this repository:

 - **Images**:
   - `background-1.png`: Background image for the game.